Odonno/pomodoro-code/README.md

 * Reset Pomodoro
     * Stop the existing Pomodoro and wait to start with a fresh new one
 * Configure Pomodoro
-    * Open `config.json` file to update the configuration of Pomodoro
+    * Open `config.json` file to update the configuration of your Pomodoro session

 ## Status Bar